vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On your Resources tile, click **iot-az220-training-{your-id}**.

-1. On the left-side menu of your IoT hub blade, under **Explorers**, click **IoT devices**.
+1. On the left-side menu of your IoT hub blade, under **Device management**, click **Devices**.

-1. Notice that the device IDs for **sensor-thl-2000** and the other group enrolled devices still exist within the Azure IoT Hub device registry.
+1. Notice that, although the enrollment group has been deleted, the device ID for **sensor-thl-2000** still exists within the Azure IoT Hub device registry.

 1. To remove the sensor-thl-2000 device, select the check box to the left of **sensor-thl-2000**, then click **Delete**.

 1. When prompted with "_Are you certain you wish to delete selected device(s)_", click **Yes**.

-1. Repeat the steps 4-5 above to remove the sensor-thl-2001 device.

 #### Task 3: Confirm that your devices have been deprovisioned